camerahub/camerahub/docs/CONCEPTS.md

 ### Introduction

-PhotoDB is a database and application for cataloguing film cameras, lenses, accessories, films, negatives and prints - as well a range of other information such as exhibitions, orders, and darkroom chemicals.
+CameraHub is a database and application for cataloguing film cameras, lenses, accessories, films, negatives and prints - as well a range of other information such as exhibitions, orders, and darkroom chemicals.

-PhotoDB is strictly governed by relational database principles which can make it seem fiddly and complicated to use, but this structured data gives PhotoDB its power.
-The data is all stored in a database backend and managed by the PhotoDB app, which does its best to be helpful when adding data and hopefully hide most of the sharp edges from the user.
-This guide tries to explain the key concepts behind PhotoDB.
-There are also some [screenshots](SCREENSHOTS.md) to illustrate how to use PhotoDB.
+CameraHub is strictly governed by relational database principles which can make it seem fiddly and complicated to use, but this structured data gives CameraHub its power.
+The data is all stored in a database backend and managed by the CameraHub app, which does its best to be helpful when adding data and hopefully hide most of the sharp edges from the user.
+This guide tries to explain the key concepts behind CameraHub.
+There are also some [screenshots](SCREENSHOTS.md) to illustrate how to use CameraHub.

 ### User data

-Out of the box, PhotoDB is mostly empty, ready for you to enter your own data.
-However if you install PhotoDB in the recommended way, it comes with some pre- filled data e.g. about manufacturers, film emulsions, film sizes, metering modes, etc, to get you up and running faster.
+Out of the box, CameraHub is mostly empty, ready for you to enter your own data.
+However if you install CameraHub in the recommended way, it comes with some pre- filled data e.g. about manufacturers, film emulsions, film sizes, metering modes, etc, to get you up and running faster.
 In many cases you'll want to add to this data to suit your own needs but you shouldn't need to edit anything that already exists.

-Normally, you shouldn't need to go out of your way to add this type of data, as PhotoDB will prompt you if you need to add it inline while adding cameras, lenses, films, etc.
+Normally, you shouldn't need to go out of your way to add this type of data, as CameraHub will prompt you if you need to add it inline while adding cameras, lenses, films, etc.

 #### Unique identifiers

-Every object registered in PhotoDB (e.g. camera, lenses, films, negatives, etc) is allocated a unique ID number, starting at 1 and counting up.
+Every object registered in CameraHub (e.g. camera, lenses, films, negatives, etc) is allocated a unique ID number, starting at 1 and counting up.
 This number is used to reference other objects.
 This number is often prefixed with a `#` for readability, e.g. _Film #99_.

 One exception where alternative naming is also used is for negatives.
 A negative might have an ID of #100 but it may also be referred to in the format 18/6,